rameshjes/Semantic-Textual-Similarity/README.md

 This repository contains:

         Exercises related to textual similarity using NLTK and SPACY libraries that can help for short answer grading

+        Comparison of spell corrector approaches using:
+                        - Spell corrector using Ngrams,Jaccard coefficient and Minimum edit distance
+                        - Spell corrector using Minimum Edit Distance(MED)

         Create jupyter notebooks for each student from Mohler data set for short questions and answers